-Gifft Hill School strives to keep education accessible for all students by meeting the demonstrated financial need of each family.
-The school offers financial aid for full-time students.
+The School offers financial aid for full-time students.
 All awards of financial aid are made consistently and objectively.
 GHS contracts with an external agency, TADS, to evaluate the financial need and the ability of each family to contribute to their child's education.